robstoll/shared-text-editor/SharedTextEditor/README.md

 ###Update Logic
 The editors uses the open source Diff, Match and patch libraries from Google Inc. which provide robust algorithms to perform the operations required for synchronizing plain text.
+Creating patches reduces the amount of data transferred and allows the changes to be applied without relying on static indexes within the text.

 ###User Interface

 The user interface is realized using the Windows Forms APIs.
+All the logic is decoupled from the UI and should therefore never block the user interaction.

 ##Dependencies